 A couple of years ago, we began exploring the South Portland side of Casco Bay.
 We decided to just look around and see what was there.
 Over the course of a summer, we rode our bikes along the coastline and began talking to people who live and work around the harbor.
 Since we’re long-time community radio nuts it seemed natural to craft a radio show for WMPG-FM from our adventures.
-The idea for Aucocisco Radio was born.
+The idea for Aucocisco Radio project was born.

 The word Aucocisco is a Native American word thought to mean muddy cove.
 And muddy was how we regarded our knowledge of the harbor when we started this project.
 Historically, the people in the Portland area have been very tied to the waterfront.
 But, as our ways of living and working have changed, we’ve started to lose our identity as a coastal community and many of us have little or no connection to the harbor.
 We see Aucocisco Radio as a way to help bridge that gap.